FRITZ!Box 7369 Service - Knowledge Base

 - Make sure that any intermediary devices function properly.

-- Update the software of all intermediary devices.
+- Update the software / firmware of all intermediary devices.

-- Use a different, short network cables to connect the devices to the FRITZ!Box.
+- Use a different, short network cable to connect the devices to the FRITZ!Box.

 5 Testing a different cable